Trustee liability insurance

 Hiscox trustee liability insurance covers you for:

-• Investigations by public bodies such as the Charity Commission, including support if an insured person’s assets are seized
+• Investigations by public bodies such as the Charity Commission

 • Health and safety issues, including corporate manslaughter cases

-• Employment tribunals and disputes
+• Employment tribunals and disputes made personally against individuals

-• Reputational damage – we’ll support with certain public relations costs to minimise the impact on a charity.
+• Reputational damage.
+We’ll support with certain public relations costs to minimise the impact on a charity.

 Trustee liability insurance: FAQs